Kiwi are found only in New Zealand. With tiny stubs for wings, these funny-looking birds can’t fly, and have other mammal-like features:

 - cat-like whiskers

 Like hedgehogs, they come out at night, sniffing out worms, insects and fruit.
 They will fight fiercely to defend their ground.

 The kiwi egg is huge, and females lay only one at a time.
 Kiwi parents don’t look after their chicks once they have hatched.
 Predators such as stoats, dogs and cats often eat the baby birds.

-There are five species of kiwi: brown kiwi, tokoeka, rowi, great spotted kiwi and little spotted kiwi.
+There are five species of kiwi: North Island brown kiwi, tokoeka, rowi, great spotted kiwi and little spotted kiwi.
 Each species lives in a different area.

 Once there were about 12 million kiwi, but because predators eat so many chicks, there are now fewer than 100,000.
-The Department of Conservation is helping to build up kiwi numbers.
-It takes eggs from the wild to predator-free zones such as an island, where the chicks hatch and are safe.
+The Department of Conservation and many community conservation groups are helping to build up kiwi numbers.
+They take eggs from the wild and release the chicks in predator-free zones such as an island or fenced sanctuary.
 When they are big enough, they are returned to the wild.

 People and kiwi

 Māori always thought kiwi were special.
 They called them the hidden bird of Tāne, the god of the forest, and they still treasure cloaks made with kiwi feathers.